Appoline Schrader

-Appoline Wilhelmine Schrader, (1874-1929), known as "Mina" or "Minna" among other names, was a French artist, sculptress, and anarchist.
+Appoline Wilhelmine Schrader (1874–1929), known as "Mina" or "Minna" among other names, was a French artist, sculptor, and anarchist.

 Born into a working-class family, she joined French artistic and anarchist circles.
 Schrader interacted with and inspired a number of artists, such as Rodin and Willy.
 She was targeted in 1894 as an anarchist and arrested by authorities, before being released a few days later, after which she continued her artistic activities.

 Schrader died in 1929, interned at the Évreux hospital.
 Her police mugshot is part of the collections of the Metropolitan Museum of Art (MET) in New York.

-According to recent historians, she might be the "policeman in a skirt" mentioned by Auguste Liard-Courtois, describing an anarchist activist who was a police informant and very knowledgeable about the anarchist movement.
+According to 21st-century historians, she might be the "policeman in a skirt" mentioned by Auguste Liard-Courtois, describing an anarchist activist who was a police informant and very knowledgeable about the anarchist movement.